-Lucian N. Leustean is reader in politics and international relations at Aston University, Birmingham, United Kingdom.
-He is a member of the Orthodoxy and Human Rights Scholars Project at Fordham University.
-His recent publications include, as co-editor with Grace Davie, The Oxford Handbook of Religion and Europe (forthcoming), and as editor, Forced Migration and Human Security in the Eastern Orthodox World (2019) and Eastern Christianity and Politics in the Twenty-First Century (2014).
+Lucian Leustean is reader in politics and international relations at Aston University, Birmingham, United Kingdom, where he has been teaching since 2007.
+He is a senior fellow of the Orthodoxy and Human Rights Scholars Project at Fordham University.
+His recent publications include, as co-editor with Grace Davie, The Oxford Handbook of Religion and Europe (2021), and as editor, Forced Migration and Human Security in the Eastern Orthodox World (2019) and Eastern Christianity and Politics in the Twenty-First Century (2014).

 Belarus is in turmoil.
 On August 10, 2020, the Central Election Committee declared that President Alexander Lukashenko, who has ruled the country for the last 26 years, won the presidential elections with 80.10% of the vote.
 Sviatlana Tsikhanouskaya, the opposition leader and a human rights activist, received 10.12% of the vote.
 Two days later, fearing imprisonment, Tsikhanouskaya left the country for Lithuania, condemning the electoral fraud and claiming that most likely the results would have shown that she won with 60 to 70% of the vote.
 Dissatisfaction with both the regime and the electoral process led to widespread public protests engulfing the country.
 Scenes of public violence, torture, beatings, indiscriminate arrests, and the jailing of leading opposition figures have regularly been reported.
 The UN Special Rapporteur on the Situation of Human Rights in Belarus stated that only in the first four days of peaceful protests “at least 6,700 people have been detained.”